romeesaa/cheetu-wins/README.md

 remade the tileset and added the enemy uhm
 <img width="560" height="301" alt="Screenshot 2026-09-14 at 1 53 11 AM" src="https://github.com/user-attachments/assets/b1d2f437-b971-4c8c-aea1-eb18f985af88" />
 so i guess i did smth wrong huh because why is the enemy upside DOWN LMAOOOOO I NEED TO FIGURE HOW TO MAKE IT CORRECTO BEFORE I GO TO ZZZZ

+updated fixed the thingy but now my characters dont move